PipHoward/data-sharing-soe/_episodes/external-lesson_3.md

 * **CC-BY-NC-SA 4.0** includes a sharealike clause alongside the non-commerical requirement
 * **NCGL** is designed to minimise attribution stacking with a minimal acknowledgement notice, and has no sharealike requirement

-> ## Discussion `15 min`
+> ## Discussion `10 min`
+> Which repository seems most appropriate for your data?
+>
 > Which licensing approach seems most relevant for your data?
+Note that this might differ between projects...
 >
-> Does that approach suit all your data from all your projects?

 {: .discussion}

 ## Further reading